silverbulletmd/silverbullet/website/Install/Binary.md

 There are a bunch of [[Install/Configuration]] options you can pass as environment variables.

-# MacOS security
-SilverBullet binaries are not signed, therefore when you run `silverbullet` on a modern macOS, it will likely refuse to run it.

-To work around this, go into your Mac’s System Settings.
-In the Privacy & Security section, make sure you allow applications from App Store & Known Developers.
-Once you’ve run `silverbullet` from the CLI already and failed, you’ll see it listed here with an option to override.
-Select that option and run it again from the CLI, you should now have an addition “Run anyway” button.
-Click it, authenticate and from this point all should be good.

 # Upgrading
 You can upgrade your SilverBullet install based on the version you’d like to run.